esoptron/esoptron-libretro-docs-assets-1/README.md

 # esoptron-libretro-docs-assets-1
 Esoptron Libretro Docs Assets 1

+NEVERMIND: Probably not doing this because Github doesn't like people using it as a CDN

 I'm putting webms here so I don't increase the repository size of libretro/docs.

 Feel free to do whatever you want with this repository.